-The Board has determined that, for future reporting periods, the definition of "senior executives" be changed so that it is limited to the employees and contractors at the CEO-1, CEO-2 and CEO-3 levels.
-As a result of organizational changes impacting the seniority of roles at the CEO-4 level, the Board believes that the objective of increasing the proportion of women senior executives to 25% by 2020 would be both more challenging and meaningful if the CEO-4 level were excluded.
+As foreshadowed in the 2016 Corporate Governance Statement, the Board has modified the definition of "senior executives" so that it includes employees and contractors at the CEO-1, CEO-2 and CEO-3 levels, and no longer includes the CEO-4 level.
+The Board believes that by excluding the CEO-4 level, the objective of increasing the proportion of women senior executives to 25% by 2020 is more challenging and meaningful.

-Role Objective 2016 Women employees 1 Increase the proportion of women employees to 30% by 2020 ~23% Women senior executives 2 Increase the proportion of women senior executives to 25% by 2020 ~22% Women non- executive directors Increase the number of women non- executive directors to three by 2020 2
+Role Objective 2017 Women employees 1 Increase the proportion of women employees to 30% by 2020 ~21% Women senior executives 2 Increase the proportion of women senior executives to 25% by 2020 ~26% Women non- executive directors Increase the number of women non- executive directors to three by 2020 2

-- 1. This includes both the Group's employees and contractors. - "Senior executives" means all employees and contractors at the CEO-1, CEO-2, CEO-3 and CEO-4 levels.
+1. This includes both the Group's employees and contractors.

-The proportion of women employees across the whole organization, women in senior executive positions and women non-executive directors is set out in the following table:
+"Senior executives" means all employees and contractors at the CEO-1, CEO-2 and CEO-3 levels.
+The proportion of women employees across the whole Group, women in senior executive positions and women non-executive directors as at 30 June 2017 is set out in the following table:

-Role 2016 2015 2014

-Women employees 1 ~23% ~24% ~25%

-Women senior executives 2 ~13% ~18% ~18%

-Women non-executive directors 3 ~22% ~25% ~25%
+Role 2017 2016 2015 2014 Women employees1 ~21% ~23% ~24% ~25% Women senior executives 2 ~15% ~13% ~18% ~18% Women non-executive directors 3 ~29% ~22% ~25% ~25%

-- 1. This includes both the Group's employees and contractors. - "Senior executives" means all members of the Group Leadership Team (including the CEO) and all executives reporting directly to a member of that team. - The Company has chosen to report the percentage of women non-executive directors rather than the percentage of women board members, because it has only one executive director, the CEO, who is counted as a senior executive.
+1. This includes both the Group's employees and contractors.

+"Senior executives" means all members of the Group Leadership Team (including the CEO) and all executives reporting directly to a member of that team.

+The Company has chosen to report the percentage of women non-executive directors rather than the percentage of women board members, because it has only one executive director, the CEO, who is counted as a senior executive.